preciousmum/100-DAYS-OF-PYTHON-CODING/README.md

 ## DAY 3
 On Day 3 I learnt about conditional statements.
 I use the for loops majorly to do fun and intresting things, i created a an intresting adventure project leading with the idea of dora the explorer. check it out here https://github.com/preciousmum/100-DAYS-OF-PYTHON-CODING/blob/main/DAY_3/8%20project.py

+## DAY 4
+On Day 4 I learnt about Randomization and List in python.
+At the end of the day, i created the rock paper and scissors game.

+## DAY 5
+DAY 5 was a hetic one, i learnt about for loops in python and how to iterate through items using for loops.
+At the end of the day, i made a password Generator project, which was fun and challenging to code<>